MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

   - CameraDeviceMftCLSIDChain = "{3D096DDE-8971-4AD5-98F9-C74F56492630}",%Dmft.CLSID%

-  - Here is a screen shot of the result registry key for an USB camera with Platform DMFT and an DMFT (with GUID {D671BE6C-FDB8-424F-81D7-03F5B1CE2CC7}) in the chain.
+  - Here's a screenshot of the result registry key for a USB camera with the Platform DMFT and a DMFT (with GUID {D671BE6C-FDB8-424F-81D7-03F5B1CE2CC7}) in the chain.

 ![Registry editor DMFT chain.](images/dmft-registry-editor.png)